vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 In the concluding line of the aforesaid commentary Sri Indurāja refers to Mukula as his teacher.
 And Mukula

 HISTORICAL BACKGROUND OF HIS THOUGHT 143 represents Kallaţa to be his father in his Abhidhā Vrtti Mātrkā.
 We have already shown above that Somānanda was Kallata's contemporary.
-There is, therefore, only one generation between Abhinava's teacher in Dhvani, Indurāja, and Kallata on the one hand and his teacher in philosophy, Lakşmaņagupta, and Somānanda on the other.
+There is, therefore, only one generation between Abhinava's teacher in Dhvani, Indurāja, and Kallata on the one hand and his teacher in philosophy, Lakṣmaņagupta, and Somānanda on the other.
 Thus the chronological position of Srī Indurāja coupled with the fact that we do not know of any other person of so great literary attainments belonging to that period and that Abhinava was not a person either not to have approached such a person for education in that particular branch of learning or to have extolled an insignificant person in the manner in which he has praised Indurāja, very strongly support the supposition that Abhinava's teacher was the same as the commentator on the Kāvyālankāra Sāra Sangraha.

 BHŪTI RĀJA TANAYA.